unlaunch/documentation/_docs/managingflags/access-control.md

 # Client-side and Server-side SDKs

 We have provided several SDKs in several different languages to help you access feature flags from your applications.
-All of Unlaunch's SDKs are divided into two main categories, regarless of the programming language:
+All of Unlaunch's SDKs are divided into two main categories, regardless of the programming language:

 - Client-side SDKs
 - Server-side SDKs